phoenixframework/phoenix_live_view/guides/client/form-bindings.md

 ## Error Feedback

 For proper error feedback on form updates, the error tags must specify which input they belong to.
-This is accomplished with the `phx-feedback-for` and `phx-feedback-group` attributes.
+This is accomplished with `phx-feedback-for`.

 The `phx-feedback-for` annotation specifies the name (or id, for backwards compatibility) of the input it belongs to.
 Failing to add the `phx-feedback-for` attribute will result in displaying error messages for form fields that the user has not changed yet (e.g. required fields further down on the page).